-Profitability: Profitability targets exceeded for year-end 2020, but the highly competitive, regulated and dynamic UK personal market are a challenge
+Profitability: Profitability targets likely exceeded for YE21, but the highly competitive, regulated and dynamic UK personal insurance market is a challenge

 In 2020, the Group achieved a return on tangible equity (RoTE) of 19.9%, a combined ratio (COR) of 91.0% (below the Group's ongoing 93%-95% target range), and a 2.1% investment yield.
-This good set of results benefited from a strong underwriting profit notwithstanding reductions in prior year reserve releases and investment return which has come under more pressure with the fall in interest rates over the years.
+This good set of results benefited from a strong underwriting profit notwithstanding reductions in prior year reserve releases and investment return, which has come under more pressure with the fall in interest rates over the years.
 With regard to our scorecard metrics, DLG's five-year average ROC remained strong at YE20 although reduced to 11.1% (YE19: 12.5%), and the Sharpe ratio of ROC improved to 550% (YE19: 422%).